Kentucky in the American Civil War: Battle of Perryville

 By October 7, Polk's forces had fallen back to the town of Perryville.
 The dry summer of 1862 had left water in short supply, and when the Union troops learned of water in Perryville's Doctor's Creek, they began to move on the Confederate position.
 Bragg shared Smith's assumption that the bulk of the Union attack would be directed at Lexington and Frankfort, and ordered Polk's forces to attack and destroy the approaching Union force before proceeding to Versailles to meet Smith.
 The Confederate soldiers in Perryville, however, realized that a much larger force was approaching, and assumed a defensive posture.
 In fact, Buell, Charles Champion Gilbert, Alexander McCook, and Thomas Crittenden were all approaching Perryville.

 The Confederates were not the only ones to misjudge the situation, however.
 When Bragg learned that his men had not attacked as ordered, he came to Perryville himself to lead the attack.
 In realigning to an attack posture, the Confederates stirred such a cloud of dust that the approaching Union force believed they were retreating to Harrodsburg.
-This gave Bragg's men the advantage of surprise when they opened fire on McCook's forces at 2 PM on October 8.
+This gave Bragg's men the advantage of surprise when they opened fire on McCook's forces at 2 p.m. on October 8.
 While McCook was being pushed back on the left flank, the Union center held strong until the right flank began to collapse.

 It was not until late afternoon that Buell learned of McCook's plight, whereupon he sent two brigades from Gilbert's corps to reinforce him.
 This halted the Confederate advance on McCook north of Perryville.
 Meanwhile, small Confederate brigades encountered Gilbert's force of 20,000 men to the west and Crittenden's force, also 20,000 strong, to the south.
 Only then did Bragg realize that he was facing Buell's main force, and that he was vastly outnumbered.
 As night approached and halted the battle, Bragg conferred with his officers and decided to retreat to Harrodsburg to meet Smith.
 From Harrodsburg, the Confederates exited Kentucky through Cumberland Gap.
 For the remainder of the war, there would be no concerted efforts by the Confederacy to hold Kentucky.

 On December 17, 1862, under the terms of General Order No. 11, thirty Jewish families, longtime residents all, were forced from their homes.
 Cesar Kaskel, a prominent local Jewish businessman, dispatched a telegram to President Lincoln, and met with him, eventually succeeding in getting the order revoked.